 The five competition points elevate the ACT side into the top four with the CA Brumbies looking after their ‘points difference’ by denying their opposition a try for the second consecutive week.

-The CA Brumbies will hold onto the Rod Macqueen Cup for another year following their 52-13 win over the Queensland Reds at Suncorp Stadium tonight.
+The CA Brumbies have retained the Rod Macqueen Cup following their 32-12 win over the Queensland Reds at Canberra Stadium tonight.

 Brandishing yellow socks and rebranded jerseys in honour of their number one ticketholder OzHarvest Canberra, the home side turned in their most complete performance on the season, running in four tries against the fourth-placed Reds.

 The CA Brumbies will walk the Investec Bank Super 14 finals tightrope after falling to the Waratahs 19-12 at ANZ Stadium tonight.

 With three matches remaining, the ACT side must win each of them with bonus points to qualify for the play-offs.